-Kim Spence '04 begins her third season as head coach of both the men's and women's cross country programs at Wheaton in 2015.
+Kim Spence '04 begins her fourth season as head coach of both the men's and women's cross country programs at Wheaton in 2016.
 Spence spent the previous nine seasons as an assistant coach with the program.
 Spence earned her Endurance Specialist Certification and Strength & Conditioning Certification, from the USTFCCCA Track & Field Academy, in 2016.
 A USA Track & Field (USATF) Level I certified coach, she was named the head men's and women's track & field coach at the start of the 2015-16 season.

 At the 2014 New England Women's and Men's Athletic Conference (NEWMAC) Championships, Spence guided the men's squad to their highest finish since 2004 (fourth overall) and the women's team to their highest placement since 2008 (third overall).
 Two student-athletes on the women's side also earned NEWMAC All-Conference accolades for their performances at the conference meet, the most for the women's team since 2008 as well.